 Ironically, the Lord’s willingness to send Nahum, whose name means “comfort,” into such a hopeless situation as Nineveh shows how He is more confident in us than we are in ourselves (Nah.
 1:7).
 The book is about God’s anger yet using a prophet whose name means comfort shows God true heart.
 The metropolitan area of Houston was impacted by flood waters from Hurricane Harvey, that covered a space of 10,000 square miles, equal to almost the same space as the entire state of Massachusetts, comparable to an area that could encompass Chicago, Philadelphia, Baltimore, and Detroit, and it recently made the history books.
 Last recorded flood of this magnitude was 100 years ago when hurricanes weren’t named.
 This one rained fifteen trillion gallons in the area.
 I write this to tell of the outpouring of help and rescue by people (voluntarily) for others in harm’s way was nothing short of inspiring.
 It was one of those moments when people were at their best when things got worst.
 That is an example the refuge God provides, and it comes from the best part of man as He so intends.
 Scripture says “He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous. (c. f Matt.
 5:45).

-Part of the job description for the prophet’s message is to reveal the character of God.
+Part of the job description of the prophet’s message is to reveal the character of God.
 The prophets unfold the divine attributes and each sees God in a different light telling it from a variety of differing perspective.
-The Ten Commandments reveal the most complete list about God’s character.
+The Ten Commandments reveal God’s character.
+Considering what God commands, His burden of mandates on us are light and by following them, they create freedom for us.
 And then there is the cornucopia of Scripture references for Jesus like the way, the truth, the light, the morning star, Lamb of God, Bread of Life just to name a few along with the other descriptors used in this book from the Bible.

 There is a story of the agnostic who teased a Christian farmer who refused to work his fields on Sunday.
 The agnostic went out each Sunday to work in his fields, and at the end of the year he came to his Christian neighbor and taunted him.
 He said, “Look, you are a Christian, and you do not work on Sunday.
 You have had a fairly good crop.
 Look at the way God blessed me.
 I have worked every Sunday, and look at the abundance of grain that I have.
 Why this has been one of the richest October harvests that I have ever had.”
 The Christian farmer turned to him and said, “Yes, but God does not always settle his accounts in October.”